Patarimi/PassiveAutoDesign/README.md

 Library Architecture
 ----
-The Library is composed of two modules:
+The Library is composed of four modules:

-Module *Design*
----
-*Design* is composed of three sub-modules:
 - The _substrate.py_ file describes the substrate used (or Back End Of Line).
 - The _structure.py_ file describes the rf-structure implemented in a susbtrate (SIW, AF-SIW, Transformers).
 - The _passive_component.py_ describes the rf-component (hybrid coupler, impedance transformers, and (soon ?) filters).
 It also enables rough geometry design/estimation from given rf specifications.

-Module *Simulation*
----
-*Simulation* is composed of one sub-module, _ng_spice_warper.py_ which eased the use of the ng-spice program.
+- _ng_spice_warper.py_ which eased the use of the ng-spice program.